-January 2023 Meeting Action: This item will be letter balloted to Subgroups Installation and PRD between meetings
+July 2023 Meeting Action: A proposal for this item was letter balloted to Subgroups Installation and PRD between meetings and was approved by both.
+The proposal will go to Subcommittee PRD and Installation.

-Item Number: 22-16 NBIC Location: Part 4, 2.4.4 and Part 1, 3.9.4 Attachment Page 50
+Item Number: 22-16 NBIC Location: Part 4, 2.4.4 and Attachment Page 54-56 Part 1, 3.9.4